fkinoshita/FlashCards/CODE_OF_CONDUCT.md

-Telegraph contributors agree to abide by the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct)
+Vibrant contributors agree to abide by the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct)